 How to Calculate CPC

-Now that you know what is CPC, let’s move forward towards calculating CPC.
+Now that you know what is CPC, let’s move forward towards the CPC formula.
 Here is how to calculate CPC:

 CPC = Total amount spent / Total clicks

-Thankfully for all those of us who really didn’t like math in school, you don’t have to calculate CPC manually.
-Pfew!
+Although the CPC formula is very simple, you don’t have to calculate it manually.
 The ad network will show you the average CPC for each keyword and overall campaign or ad CPC.
-The fact that metric is automatically calculated for you also means that you can make better decisions.
+The fact that the metric is automatically calculated for you also means you can make better decisions.
 Cheers to data-based decisions, right?

 Types of CPC